andrewgazelka/andrewgazelka.github.io/_posts/2023-04-06-gpt-hals-and-rest-libs.markdown

     - Abstract away the API, potentially preventing you from performing specific tasks.
     - May suffer from poor maintenance for your chosen language.

-REST APIs which are instead one-to-one mappings of the APIs endpoints can be considered "thin" REST libraries and do not suffer from the same limitations as thick REST libraries.
+REST APIs which are instead one-to-one mappings of the API's endpoints can be considered "thin" REST libraries and do not suffer from the same limitations as thick REST libraries.
 Generally, the one-to-one mapping of the HAL is instead considered a "Peripheral Access Crate" (PAC).